67-272-Q/Lab11-ChoretrackerAPI/README.md

   end
   ```

 8. Verify that your serializers worked properly by using the SwaggerDocs.
-Make sure that you restart your server before doing so.
+Make sure that you restarted your server before doing so.

 9. At this point, you have just very standard serialization for each of these models.
 Let's make ChildSerializer more interesting!
-It would probably be useful to include the total number of points that the child has earned (good thing we wrote this function already in the model).
-Include that as an attribute of the ChildSerializer.
+It would probably be useful to include the total number of points that the child has earned (good thing we wrote the `points_earned` function already in the model).
+Include that as an attribute of the ChildSerializer (as specified in the code below).

 Next, it probably makes more sense to break up the chores list into completed and unfinished chores for each child.
 You will need to write a custom method to do this and won't need the relationship to chores.
 In this case, the variable ```object``` will always represent the current object that you are trying to serialize, so we are getting all the chores tied to the specific child and running the done and pending scopes on it.
 You can imagine ```object``` to be similar to ```self```.
 After getting each of the relations, we still need to manually serialize each one using the ChoreSerializer class.

   ```ruby
     class ChildSerializer